azdavis/azdavis.net/posts/en/middle-housing.md

 ---
-title: "In support of middle housing"
+title: "In support of transit-oriented middle housing"
 date: 2025-04-13
 desc: An email sent to my city council in support of more housing.
 ---